-Safeguarding is a term which is broader than 'child protection' and relates to the action taken to promote the welfare of children and protect them from <a href="https://harm.nc.nlm.nc
+Safeguarding is a term which is broader than 'child protection' and relates to the action taken to promote the welfare of children and protect them from harm.
+Safeguarding is everyone's responsibility.
+Safeguarding is defined in Working together to Safeguard children 2023:

-- Protecting children from maltreatment - Preventing impairment of children's health and development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care and - Taking action to enable all children to have the best outcomes

-Harm is explained here:
+- Protecting children from maltreatment - Preventing impairment of children's health and development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care and - Taking action to enable all children to have the best outcomes Harm is explained here: